2021 Young Artists

 Haekyung, 23 has a B.M. degree from New England Conservatory as a student of Soovin Kim.
 She has performed with several orchestras in Korea and was a festival fellow in the Aspen Music and Colorado College Music festivals.
 Her musical goal is to contribute to society and heal people through music.
 A favorite musical memory is the first time she performed with an orchestra in Korea.
 It was a very special experience which opened her eyes musically.
 She loves baking and cooking and looking for new great places to travel.

 Viola | Durham, North Carolina

-Colin, 27 has earned degrees from the Cleveland Institute of Music (B.M.), the Juilliard School (M.M.) and is presently working on a doctorate degree at the Glenn Gould School as a student of Paul Kantor.
+Colin, 27 has earned degrees from the Cleveland Institute of Music (B.M.), the Juilliard School (M.M.), Glenn Gould School (A.D.) and will be going to Yale for a M.M.A. as a student of Ettore Causa.
 He hopes to pursue a diversity of professional experiences as a chamber musician, ranging from historical performances to contemporary art music.
 In addition to playing both violin and viola, Colin is a composer.
 His best musical memory is working with the pioneering minimalist composer Terry Riley on one of his compositions for string quartet.
 His second favorite thing, other than music, is cinema.
 His brother Orin, a violinist, is an alum of Taos from 2017.

 Cello | Kaohsiung, Taiwan